kako57/kako57.github.io/content/posts/espionage_pwn.md

 ## Conclusion

-I hope you enjoyed my writeups.
-I'm not really good at writing writeups, so I hope you can forgive me for that.

-I also hope that you learned something from this writeup.
+I hope you enjoyed reading this writeup, and I hope you learned something from it.
-If you ever ask me for help, I will probably just tell you to read this writeup, because I don't want to explain it again.

-I'm kidding, of course.
-If you have any questions, feel free to contact me on Discord.
-I'll be happy to help you out, after work hours.
+Shoutouts to ISSessions for hosting this CTF, and shoutouts to the challenge authors for making these challenges.

+And with that, the pwn is done.
+Look forward to a writeup for ScrambledSquares, but I'll have to do it later, when my 8-year-old brother can understand it; that is, when he nods at every sentence I explain to him.

+__fastcall will be writing the writeup for ScrambledSquares as well, and I would suggest you look forward to it if you have experience in reverse engineering.